RohanKrMahato/instituteautomationdoc/docs/technical_documentation/frontend/pages/Documents/FeeReceipt.md

 ## Overview

-The `FeeReceiptPage` component is a React-based front-end module designed to generate and preview fee receipt PDFs for students at an academic institution (e.g., IIT Guwahati).
+The `FeeReceiptPage` component is a React-based front-end module designed.
 It allows users to select a semester, view student information, check fee payment status, generate a PDF receipt, and download it.
 The component integrates with **@react-pdf/renderer** for PDF generation, uses **Tailwind CSS** for styling, and is wrapped in a custom `DocumentLayout` component for consistent page structure.

 ## Dependencies